nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 18.md

 This is a vision.
 It it's this is a vision that you're having as well.
 Again, this is something like, you know, you don't recognize like, you recognize that place, but you recognize it from it's kind of like a deja vu sort of thing.
 It's like, I know this this is my memory, but I have no memory of this memory kind of thing.
 Mhmm.

-Carson.
+Karsten.
 Yes.
 Leaving the leaving the, leaving the submarine, you oh, just really quick.
 I'm sorry.
 Scott, what is what is Cahir's immediate response to what just happened to him?

 What's his reaction?
 Yeah.
 I think he'd be stuttered a little bit and kind of just, like, wondering what that meant, maybe.
 Yeah.
-So, yeah, you so, Carson, you're getting out and you're like, you're basically you're kinda seeing what happened with our you know, he's kinda looking at he's kinda looking at his hands, contemplating things.
+So, yeah, you so, Karsten, you're getting out and you're like, you're basically you're kinda seeing what happened with our you know, he's kinda looking at he's kinda looking at his hands, contemplating things.

 And here, basically, just kinda breezes and looks confused a little bit what right when he right when he gets off of the, right when he gets off the submarine.
 And if I'm describing, you know, what what you guys are doing incorrectly, please do let me know because we can like, really, it's your character's response.
 You can you can respond any way you want.
-But, but, Carson, you you step onto the, arbol as well, and you find yourself standing, in a a dais.
+But, but, Karsten, you you step onto the, arbol as well, and you find yourself standing, in a a dais.
 Not a dais so much as a balcony.

 I don't even know what a dais is.
 Oh, good.
 You're on a balcony.
 That's Thank you.
 I've never even heard of that term.